venture23-aleo/verulink/docs/architecture_overview.md

 ### DB Service
 DB service is the publicly read-accessible database where only the attestors are allowed to have write-access in certain format.
 Attestor will pick up the packet from the bridge contract, analyzes/validates it and send the signature to this database.
 Users shall collect signatures from this database and send it to the target contract where upon threshold requirement met, user's funds shall be unlocked/minted in the target smart-contract.

-It is the db-service that makes bypass transactional cost that atttestors had to bear otherwise.
+It is the db-service that helps bypass transactional cost that atttestors had to bear otherwise.

 ### Attestor
-Attestor is the bridge component that will be responsible for detecting new messages, validating addresses in them through chain-analysis and broadcasting signature to the common database for users to collect and send them to the target network by calling the target bridge contract.
+Attestor is the bridge component that will be responsible for detecting new messages, validating addresses in them through chain-analysis and broadcasting signature to the common database service.
+Users can collect and send them to the target network by calling the target bridge contract.

 Note that Attestors will pick up the packet only after certain duration after it is created so that chain-analysis have enough time to capture addresses in the packet in it's radar.
 As of now we have considered this duration to be 24 hours.